Speedyy29/Frontend-Magic/README.md

 # Frontend-Magic
-My Internship projects for Motion Cut
+My Internship project Task 1 for Motion Cut
 Hey everyone!
 I'm excited to share with you the completion of an amazing project I've been working on this week.
 I had the opportunity to design and build a professional website for a small business as part of my internship The website is now live and it looks fantastic!
 Here's a quick overview of what I've accomplished: